7 Tax Planning Checks to Carry Out Before You File ITR For FY 2022-23

 5. Make Sensible Tax-saving Investments

 Capital gains arriving from the sale of mutual funds, dividends received on shares and interest earned by investors on bank deposits, post office savings and deposits with non-banking financial transactions are all taxable.
-Currently, long-term capital gains on shares and mutual funds in excess of Rs 1 lakh a year is taxable at the rate of 10%.
+Currently, long-term capital gains on shares and mutual funds in excess of Rs 1 lakh a year are taxable at the rate of 10%.
 Dividends, interest and short-term capital gains are added to income and taxed at the marginal rate applicable to the taxpayer.

 Please be aware that failing to declare such income from capital gains could get you in hot water because the tax authorities will have full access to whatever earnings you have made.
 Thus, make wise tax-saving investments before submitting your ITR, and if you have already made investments, carefully review them to make any necessary adjustments.